A table of genus two handlebody-knots with seven crossings: No duplicates in the table

 The dynamic approach can be pictured as a growing rooted tree.
 The end result is a big rooted tree $\mathcal{T}$, which is a dynamic data structure with data attached to each leaf.
 Specifically, each leaf of $\mathcal{T}$ contains diagrams that represent one or two equivalence classes of handlebody-knots, up to mirror image.

 The tree $\mathcal{T}$ is grown from the degenerate tree with a single vertex, the root, containing all diagrams in $\mathcal{D}$.
 At start, we apply some weak but computationally efficient invariant $t_1$ to handlebody-knots represented by diagrams in the root.
 The diagrams in $\mathcal{D}$ are then divided into classes so that each class contains only diagrams with the same $t_1$-invariant.
 We associate each class with a new leaf connecting to root with an edge, and thus the initial degenerate tree grows into a star.
-Next, for each leave $v$ of the star, we apply a slightly stronger invariant $t_2$, specifically tailored to the leaf $v$.
+Next, for each leaf $v$ of the star, we apply a slightly stronger invariant $t_2$, specifically tailored to the leaf $v$.
 Thus $t_2$ divides the diagrams in the leaf $v$ into even smaller classes based on their $t_2$-invariants.
 In the same way, we associate each class with a new leaf connecting to $v$ with an edge; note that $v$ is no longer a leaf at this stage.
 The process repeats itself for each leaf, and whenever we arrive at a stage where the leaf contains only a handful of diagrams or no computationally affordable invariant can distinguish the handlebody-knots the diagrams therein represent, we tag the leaf as {\it final}.
+For each final leaf we need to manually check equivalence of all entries therein.
+Entries with a higher number of crossings must be manually checked to be nonminimal.
+In a few cases, discussed below, we arrive to a partition of the diagrams into two sets of equivalent diagrams that must \draftGB{[maybe not completely clear to say first that the diagrams are equivalent and then that are inequivalent]} then be manually shown to be inequivalent (hard pairs).
 The big tree $\mathcal{T}$ is then the resulting tree, where every leaf is tagged as final; see the web page \cite{bigtable:web} for a snapshot.